Red Penny

 We couldn't be here without you.

 The Dread Machine is run by passionate volunteers and funded by donations.
 We don’t have sponsors, and we don’t sell ads.
 Our community makes our work here possible.
-If you enjoy our stories, please consider subscribing or donating.
-Every penny the company receives pays a writer and expands our library of content.
+If you enjoy our stories, please consider joining our Patreon.
+Every penny we receive pays a writer and expands our library of content.

 Issue 2.4 Paperback